eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 CHE_JDBC_MAX__WAIT__MILLIS=-1
 ```

 Hostname `postgres` will be resolved to PostgreSQL container IP if Che is launched with CLI (powered by Docker Compose).
 User profile information is directly retrieved from KeyCloak database.
+You can use own postgresql database.
+Che currently uses version 9.6.

-## KeyCloak PostgreSQL
+## KeyCloak - PostgreSQL

 Database URL, port, db name, user and password are defined as environment variables in KeyCloak container.
 Defaults are: